 Do I need a phone line for the NBN?

 No, a home phone isn’t a requirement for the NBN like it was for ADSL.
 Unlike ADSL, you don’t need to pay a line rental fee with the NBN, so needing a home phone isn’t necessary.
-However, if you’re one for cordless phones in your home, you can still use your home phone through NBN’s VoIP service, which allows you to call people through the network.
-Need to know more?
-We’ve done a great explainer on this here.
+However, if you want to keep using your landline number, you can still access your home phone through the NBN through the VoIP service, which allows you to call people through the network.

 How to upgrade your NBN connection